Probate: Everything You Need to Know

 Wait for the grant

-Once you receive the grant, send certified copies to banks, the Land Registry, and other institutions.
-Collect in all assets, pay all debts and any outstanding tax, and distribute to beneficiaries according to the will (or intestacy rules).
-Keep detailed records of every transaction for the estate accounts.
+Once the grant arrives, send certified copies to the banks, the Land Registry, and any other institutions.
+Collect in the assets, settle the debts and any outstanding tax, then share out what remains according to the will (or the intestacy rules).
+Keep a careful record of every transaction for the estate accounts; it will save you a great deal of bother later.

 Related: See our inheritance tax guide for thresholds, exemptions, and how to calculate what is owed.
 Once you have the grant, you will need to close bank accounts and deal with any property.
 For a full breakdown of probate and other costs, see our costs page.